Hoverbear/hoverbear.org/_posts/2015-03-14-gathering-our-voices-2015.md

 ![Thanks](/assets/images/2015/03/buttons.jpg)

 > Images used with permission.
 Images are copyright BCAAFC and Gathering Our Voices.
-Most images captured by [Geoff Howe](http://geoffhowe.net/), others by Andrew Hobden.
+Most images captured by [Geoff Howe](http://geoffhowe.net/), others by Ana Hobden.
 Distributing these images or claiming them as your own may have legal rammifications, be considerate of privacy.